 Where do digestive biscuits originate from?

-After researching its origin, I discovered that two 19th century Scottish doctors invented the biscuits as a cure to digestive aliments.
+After researching its origin, I discovered that two 19th century Scottish doctors invented the biscuits as a cure for digestive ailments.
 The magic ingredient, bicarbonate of soda has many health benefits.
 Traditionally, one teaspoon with a glass of water a day would keep everything in ship shape.
 I think I much prefer one biscuit a day over the water!

-How to eat them:
+How to eat gluten-free digestive biscuits?

-Chocolate Digestive Biscuits:
+Homemade Chocolate Gluten-Free Digestive Biscuits